When Will Amazon’s Project Kuiper Be Available?

 When will Project Kuiper be available?

-Amazon claims that it still expects to provide service to the first Project Kuiper customers by the end of 2024.11, 17 As we predicted at the time of the announcement, it seems this will actually be like the beginning of the project’s beta testing than it’s big public launch, so eager potential customers will probably have to wait a bit longer.
+While Amazon hoped to provide service to the first Project Kuiper customers by the end of 2024, it later pushed that date back to early 2025.11, 17, 20 As we predicted at the time of the announcement, it seems this will actually be the beginning of the project’s beta testing, rather than its big public launch, so eager potential customers will probably have to wait a bit longer.
+As we approach the end of 2024, Amazon is still planning to start satellite deployment in early 2025, but has now stated that service will be rolling out “later in the year.”22

 Our best way to estimate the project’s timeline is to compare the rollout of Project Kuiper to that of Starlink.
-Project Kuiper will launch its first two test satellites in early 2023.
-Starlink’s first two test satellites were launched in early 2018 and the service officially launched at the end of 2021.9 If Project Kuiper follows a similar schedule, we might see Project Kuiper available around the end of 2026.
+Project Kuiper launched its first two test satellites in late 2023 (later in the year than it had initially planned).
+Starlink’s first two test satellites were launched in early 2018 and the service officially launched at the end of 2021.9 If Project Kuiper follows a similar schedule, we might see Project Kuiper available around early 2027.

 Of course, there are a lot of differences between Starlink and Project Kuiper, so we might see a lot change as technology improves, as regulatory battles play out, and as the internet landscape changes.
 We’ll keep following the developments of Project Kuiper, so check back to see what’s happening with Amazon’s ongoing ventures in space.